jjrdizon/jjrdizon/README.md

 ## 🛠 Tech Stack & Tools

-Here is a breakdown of the technologies I work with[cite: 1]:
+Here is a breakdown of the technologies I work with:

 | Category | Technologies |
 | :--- | :--- |